Doping poses one of the greatest threats to sport today.

 It includes information on:

-The course takes around 15 minutes and is freely available through ASADA e-Learning.
+The course takes around 15 minutes and is freely available through SIA Courses

 The ASADA Clean Sport App has been designed with athletes in mind.

-The App gives a complete list of all supplements sold in Australia that have been screened for prohibited substances by an independent laboratory.
+The App gives a list of supplements sold in Australia that have been screened for prohibited substances by an independent laboratory.
 These cannot give athletes a 100% safety guarantee but does significantly lower the risk of a positive test.
-For non-tested supplements, the App gives athletes access to a quiz to assess the risk posed by highlighting key risk factors.
+For non-tested supplements the App gives athletes access to a quiz to assess the risk posed by highlighting key risk factors.

 - Supplement Information